LuciaPitarch/MIKI/README.md

 # MIKI
-Metaphor Identification with Knowledge Injection
+Metaphor Identification with Knowledge Injection mini project for the SD-LLOD 23